Growing children don’t have time to wait.

 Fast and easy.
 The simple fingerstick (just two drops of blood) for the LeadCare II System is easier than other tests, which require blood drawn from a vein.

 Results from the LeadCare II are available on-the-spot, with no extra trips to the lab or doctor’s office.
 If treatment is needed, your healthcare provider can guide you through the next steps while you are in the office.

 Who is at risk for lead exposure?
-Children are considered at risk if any of the following are true2:
+2

-Child lives in or frequently visits a home built before 1950, or a recently renovated home built before 1978.
+Children living in or frequently visiting a home built before 1978.

-Child’s parent or principal caregiver works with lead.
-Examples include: battery recycling or manufacture, lead smelting, lead mining, auto repair, shipbuilding, construction, plumbing, and glass manufacture.3
+Families of adults who work with lead.
+Examples include: battery recycling or manufacture, electronics recycling, lead smelting, lead mining, auto repair, shipbuilding, construction, plumbing, and glass manufacture.3